aimacode/aima-java/README.md

 ## TODO (REMEMBER - KEEP IT SIMPLE SIMPLE SIMPLE!!!! :)
 ### CURRENT (new demo GUI)
 * Tree-Search demo
-    * In state space visited edge color switch to black from gray between visited and frontier not visited vertex only if the visited state was the one to generate the not visited node.
     * In grid problem setup, indicate that a start node needs to be specified if none selected.
     * In grid problem setup, indicate that if a goal node is not selected, execution will go for ever.
     * TreeSearchAlgoSimulator - if no goal specified slow down processing as will run forever.